Manikandan-professional/Manikandan-professional/README.md

-- 🌱 I’m currently learning **Machine Learning and Artificial Intelligence**
+- 🌱 I’m currently working on **Machine Learning and Artificial Intelligence** projects

 - 👯 I’m looking to collaborate on **Data Science projects**

-- ⚡ Created **7** End to End Deployment Product and launched in Cloud.
+- ⚡ Created **17** End to End Deployment Product and launched in Cloud.

-- ⚡ Developing an software of Machine Learning Algorithmic Backend Usage machine (Progress 15%).
+- ⚡ Developing an software of Machine Learning Algorithms.

-- ⚡ Currently working on Analytics of Shark Tank India Dataset.
+- ⚡ Currently working on some of the interesting projects.

 - ⚡ Fun fact **I am addictive to drug named 'F()()D'.**